TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 However, it's only **practical** to teleport with patch **`TP to marker - main [Enable]`** on and marker set, so it can be tracked.

-*Optional technical note*: There's an in-game animation on the marker.
-From this we can infer that the marker position has to be read, and hence re-drawn every frame, as opposed to being read upon its manipulation.
+*Optional technical note*: There is an in-game animation on the marker.
+From this, we can infer that the marker position must be read, and hence re-drawn every frame, as opposed to being read upon its manipulation.
 Alternatively, it is possible to set a breakpoint on marker position axis at observing it/them being read at least once every frame (as a tiny bit of sound is played by the game at the frame processing end).

 Therefore, **the procedure is,**
 1. Import addresses to a memory editor (CheatEngine or ArtMoney).